flathub/flathub/README.md

 ## Update maven-dependencies.json

-Clone the MediathekView repository, switch to the relevant tag, and then run the following commands inside the clone:
+Download the relevant MediathekView source tarball, extract it and run the following commands in the extracted directory:

 ```console
 $ REPODIR=//path/to/a/fresh/directory